realXtend/doc/arch_article/simple.rst

 A final architectural goal of our project is extensibility - the ability to dynamically add or remove functionality to a virtual world platform to meet the needs of specific applications.
+The approach is similar to web browsers, which also download both data and executable code from servers so that applications can implement custom behaviour in the client.
 Our extensibility architecture is the focus of the rest of this paper.

 Extensible Scene Architecture